Recently we shared a blog that focused on planning for staff transitions. This blog will cover the 8 point checklist for effective staff transitions.

-First is it important to assess whether the staff turnover should be considered “hostile” or “friendly” so that you better understand and are equipped to minimize potential negative impact of the transition.
+First it is important to assess whether the staff turnover should be considered “hostile” or “friendly” so that you better understand and are equipped to minimize potential negative impact of the transition.
 Having effective staff transitions are important in both cases.

 Basic Transitions in Employment